Interlaken Avenue around 1905.

 Here are two identical circa-1915 views of Weirs Beach from the boulder at Interlaken Park.
 First view is colorized, second is B&W.

-Here are two identical views of Weirs Beach from Interlaken Park circa 1920 – one by day, the other by night.
+Here are three identical views of Weirs Beach from Interlaken Park circa 1920 – one by day, another by day in different colors, and the other by night.

 A sharper view of the Weirs waterfront, from a different Interlaken vantage point.